AviatrixSystems/terraform-provider-aviatrix/website/docs/d/aviatrix_firenet.html.markdown

 The **aviatrix_firenet** data source provides details about a specific FireNet created by the Aviatrix Controller.

-This resource can prove useful when a module accepts a FireNet's detail as an input variable.
+This data source can prove useful when a module accepts a FireNet's detail as an input variable.

 ## Example Usage